Functional Network Mapping

 • Highlighting cross-domain interactions between criminal and insurgent networks

-• Optimizing stabilization frameworks and rule-of-law governance programs
+• Supporting stabilization frameworks and rule-of-law governance programs

 Learn more about the Functional Conflict Systems Unit (FCSU) main department